-You must supply 6 copies of your appeal and any accompanying documents
+You must supply a copy of your appeal and any accompanying documents by email to admissions@jcoss.barnet.sch.uk.

 SECONDARY TRANSFER APPEALS

 These are for children who were not offered a place for Year 7 in September.
 These appeal hearings take place during the summer term before admission to the school in September.
 A timetable for secondary transfer appeals is available on the school website.